npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. Give any five differences between Fixed and Flexible Budgets.
 7. Write the meanings of Responsibility Accounting and the names of responsibility centres.
 ## Administrative Ethics

+### 2025
+1. Explain 'Samyak Charitra'.
+2. Explain 'My station and its duties'.
+3. What is ‘Dukh-Nirodh-Marga'?
+4. Explain Virtue as a mean.
+5. Explain 'Moral determinism'.
+6. Does administrative objectivity necessarily presuppose administrative integrity?
+7. Formal education or Social inculcation : Which of the above two is more important in creation of a good administration ?
+8. Do you think that administrative decisions are free of political bias?
+9. "There can be no high civility without a deep morality, though it may not call itself by that name.” – R.WEmerson
+10. Discuss.
+11. How can hedonism be paradoxical?
+Discuss.
+12. What is the meaning of 'Good' ?
+How shall your idea of Good help structure a good administration?
+13. Present a comparative evaluation of Utilitarianism, Sarvodaya and Lok-Samgraha as an inspiration for administration.
+14. How is the idea of 'Human Resource' consistent with the idea of 'Humanity as an End'?
+Analyse in the perspective of Welfare State.

 ### 2023
 1. What are cardinal virtues according to Plato?
 2. What is Goodwill according to Kant?